anvilistas/anvil-extras/docs/guides/components/switch.rst

 Switch
 ======
 A material design switch.
+A subclass of CheckBox.

 Properties
 ----------

 :checked: boolean

-:checked_colour: Color
+:checked_color: Color

     The background colour of the switch when it is checked